near-social-laser-chess/rules/rules.md

 # Laser chess rules
 ### INTRODUCTION
- A game of capture has never been this much fun!
+Laser Chess is a strategic board game that uses lasers to capture the opponent's pieces.
 Laser Chess combines the fun of bending lasers and illuminating pieces with chess-like strategy.
 You have to strike your opponent’s King while protecting your own from getting zapped!
 Simple rules and only a few basic moves make Laser Chess easy to learn and quick to play.

 You can watch a tutorial here: https://youtu.be/UqLa-LOficM